hen900/bio_control/README.md

-# mroomv1
-Automated mushroom growing environment used ESP32 and node.js
+Automated growing environment used ESP32 and node.js